Value Partners Investments Inc. Has $1.08 Million Stake in Lowe’s Companies, Inc. (NYSE:LOW)

 Value Partners Investments Inc. grew its holdings in shares of Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) by 16.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 5,771 shares of the home improvement retailer’s stock after acquiring an additional 834 shares during the quarter.
 Value Partners Investments Inc.’s holdings in Lowe’s Companies were worth $1,083,000 at the end of the most recent quarter.

-Other institutional investors have also recently bought and sold shares of the company.
-Allworth Financial LP raised its stake in Lowe’s Companies by 13.0% during the third quarter.
-Allworth Financial LP now owns 11,173 shares of the home improvement retailer’s stock worth $2,098,000 after acquiring an additional 1,283 shares in the last quarter.
+Several other institutional investors have also recently bought and sold shares of LOW.
+Allworth Financial LP increased its stake in shares of Lowe’s Companies by 13.0% in the third quarter.
+Allworth Financial LP now owns 11,173 shares of the home improvement retailer’s stock valued at $2,098,000 after buying an additional 1,283 shares during the period.
 Personal Capital Advisors Corp increased its stake in shares of Lowe’s Companies by 0.6% in the first quarter.
 Personal Capital Advisors Corp now owns 167,111 shares of the home improvement retailer’s stock valued at $33,788,000 after buying an additional 931 shares during the period.
 New Millennium Group LLC acquired a new position in shares of Lowe’s Companies in the second quarter valued at approximately $47,000.
 Simplicity Wealth LLC acquired a new position in shares of Lowe’s Companies in the first quarter valued at approximately $1,021,000.
 Finally, Capital Analysts LLC increased its stake in shares of Lowe’s Companies by 1.8% in the second quarter.
 Capital Analysts LLC now owns 23,455 shares of the home improvement retailer’s stock valued at $4,097,000 after buying an additional 425 shares during the period.
 Institutional investors and hedge funds own 72.62% of the company’s stock.

 Analyst Ratings Changes

 LOW has been the subject of several recent research reports.
-MKM Partners lowered their price objective on Lowe’s Companies from $220.00 to $205.00 in a research note on Wednesday, November 9th.
-Credit Suisse Group initiated coverage on Lowe’s Companies in a research note on Monday, December 19th.
-They issued a “neutral” rating and a $210.00 price objective for the company.
+UBS Group upped their price objective on Lowe’s Companies to $260.00 in a research note on Monday, December 12th.
 Cowen assumed coverage on Lowe’s Companies in a research note on Wednesday, October 19th.
 They issued a “market perform” rating and a $210.00 price objective for the company.
-Loop Capital reduced their target price on Lowe’s Companies from $210.00 to $200.00 in a report on Friday, December 9th.
-Finally, StockNews.com cut Lowe’s Companies from a “buy” rating to a “hold” rating in a report on Wednesday, December 14th.
+StockNews.com cut Lowe’s Companies from a “buy” rating to a “hold” rating in a report on Wednesday, December 14th.
+BNP Paribas cut Lowe’s Companies from a “neutral” rating to an “underperform” rating and set a $159.00 target price on the stock. in a report on Wednesday, October 19th.
+Finally, Sanford C. Bernstein assumed coverage on Lowe’s Companies in a report on Tuesday, December 6th.
+They issued a “market perform” rating and a $237.00 target price on the stock.
 Two equities research analysts have rated the stock with a sell rating, nine have given a hold rating and fourteen have issued a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $230.92.

 Insider Buying and Selling